AndyCubico/RPG_Progression/docs/index.md

 >Seconds Per Turn = (constant) / Speed Coefficient = 15/1.25 = 12

-Dodge % is the same - just divide the Speed Coefficient by a constant.
-Your only limitation would be to pick a reasonable constant, since accidentally choosing a large one would result in a Dodge Rate over 100 percent.
+Dodge % is easier to determine - just multiply the Speed Coefficient by a constant.
+Your only limitation would be to pick a reasonable constant, since accidentally choosing a large one would result in a very big Dodge Rate, which would be quite bad gameplaywise.

 ### The Rest
 We can use similar equations to figure out the rest of Squell's derived stats.
 For instance, Stamina could be converted to Hit Points merely by multiplying it by a constatn.
 We would obtain the following table: